 The comparison of barometers is essential and should be undertaken in the following ways:

 (a) If barometer “1” is to be compared with barometer “2”, a qualified person should carry the travelling standard(s), preferably of the P or Q category, from barometer “1” to barometer “2”, and then return to “1”, thus closing the circuit.
 This procedure is applicable both between and within countries.
 Barometer “1” is usually at the central laboratory of a national standards organization or at the laboratory of a National Meteorological Service.
-Barometer “2” is at some other location.
-The carrying of category N and M standards is optional, and M may be omitted if microbarographs of good quality are installed at the two locations;
+Barometer “2” is at some other location.;

-(b) For standardization purposes, the travelling standards should be placed next to the barometer to be compared and all the instruments given equal exposure for at least 24 h before official comparative readings are begun.
-An air current from an electric fan played on the instruments will aid in equalizing their temperature.
-The temperature of the room should be kept as uniform as practicable;
+(b) For standardization purposes, the travelling standards should be placed next to the barometer to be compared and all the instruments given equal exposure for a sufficient long interval before official comparative readings are begun.;

-Note: The fan should be turned off before comparisons are made.

-(c) Comparative readings should not be taken if category M standards show the pressure to be fluctuating rapidly.
+(c) Comparative readings should not be taken if the standard shows the pressure to be fluctuating rapidly.
 Preference should be given to barometrically quiet periods (pressure steady or changing only slowly) for making the comparisons;

 (d) Comparative readings should be taken at uniform intervals of no less than 15 min in duration;